 The Library/Learning Resources Center (LRC) serves educational and informational needs, strengthens instruction, and promotes research for students and faculty of ESCC.
 Providing a variety of resources, services, equipment and facilities, the LRC supports the college's mission, academic and training programs, professional development of faculty and staff, and workforce development.
-Guided by LRC Mission and Vision Statements, which were reviewed in 2012, the LRC also supports distance education and general interests.
+Guided by LRC Mission and Vision Statements, which were reviewed in 2014, the LRC also supports distance education and general interests.

-Mission: The Eastern Shore Community College Learning Resources Center advances the mission of Eastern Shore Community College by supporting the teaching and learning needs of ESCC students and faculty.
-The LRC provides excellence and innovation in education and research and empowers the college community to be lifelong learners and effective users of information.
+Mission: The Eastern Shore Community College Learning Resources Center advances the mission of Eastern Shore Community College by supporting the teaching, learning and research needs of ESCC students and faculty.
+The LRC provides excellence and innovation in resources and 21st Century technologies empowering the college community to be lifelong learners and effective users of information.